newfold-labs/wp-module-runtime/README.md

 * Container is loaded from the brand plugin in Runtime class and it returns a `NewfoldRuntime` object.
 * This object can be imported in any React components as specified in `Usage` section below.
-* Primary respnsibility of `wp-module-runtime` is to return `NewfoldRuntime` object which provides WordPress site meta data to React components of any newfold-labs modules.
+* Primary respnsibility of `wp-module-runtime` is to return `NewfoldRuntime` object which provides WordPress site meta data to React components of any newfold-labs modules in below format.

 ```